Denmark at the Olympics: Wrestling

 Denmark also won two gold medals, one silver medal and one bronze medal in wrestling at the 1906 Intercalated Games.
 IOC has retroactively decided to no longer recognize those games as official Olympic games.

 Summary by winter sport

 Non-participations

-Denmark has participated in most winter sports but has yet to participate in Bobsleigh, Luge, Nordic combined, Short track speed skating, Skeleton and Ski jumping.
+Denmark has participated in most winter sports but has yet to participate in Luge, Nordic combined, Short track speed skating and Ski jumping and the temporary sport Ski Mountaineering.

+(They also didn't participate in Military Patrol in 1924, which sometimes is counted separately from Biathlon.)

 Alpine skiing

 Alpine skiing has been included in the Olympic programme since 1936.

-Denmark's best placement in the sport was 27th by Tejs Broberg in men's giant slalom in 1998.
+Denmark's best placement in the sport was 20th by Christian Borgnæs in men's giant slalom in 2026.

 Denmark's best placement in a women's event in the sport was 28th by Tine Kongsholm in women's slalom in 1992.